Five Things Not to Do When Your Child Cries at Preschool Dropoff

 1. Don’t Send Them Just Once a Week to “Ease the Transition”

 Though it may seem counterintuitive, don’t send them just one day a week, thinking that you’re making it easier on them.
-A lot of times, sending them one day a week can make it even more difficult to adapt, because apparently, kids forget things very easily.
+A lot of times, sending them one day a week can make it even more difficult to adjust, because apparently, kids forget things very easily.
 (Side note: This may mean that maybe your kids aren’t ignoring everything you say — they just can’t remember anything!).

 What you can do instead: send them for a full week – or two – and then decrease to the number of days you actually do want to send them.
 This tactic builds a consistency that will help them adjust a little better to the new environment and new routines, and perceive it as their new normal.
 Also, seeing their teacher daily will help them build trust there as well.